 The effect of Peridex on periodontitis has not been determined.
 An increase in supragingival calculus was noted in clinical testing in Peridex users compared with control users.
 It is not known if Peridex use results in an increase in subgingival calculus.
 Calculus deposits should be removed by a dental prophylaxis at intervals not greater than six months.
-Hypersensitivity and generalized allergic reactions have occurred.
-SEE CONTRAINDICATIONS.
+Anaphylaxis, as well as serious allergic reactions, have been reported during postmarketing use with dental products containing chlorhexidine.
+See CONTRAINDICATIONS.

 - For patients having coexisting gingivitis and periodontitis, the presence or absence of gingival inflammation following treatment with Peridex should not be used as a major indicator of underlying periodontitis.